workingtheories/meetup-photo-album-download-chrome-extension/README.md

 - Click on "Create New Consumer".
 - Fill out the required fields, setting the "Redirect URI" to "https://example.com".
 - Click "Register Consumer".
 - Find the key for the new consumer.
-Edit OAUTH.consumer_key in constants.js to contain the new key.
+Edit OAUTH.consumerKey in constants.js to contain the new key.
 - Log out of meetup.com.
 - Open "chrome://extensions".
 - Reload the extension.